-IRWD 0170 - Writing Lab for IRWD
+IRWD 0181 - Writing Lab for IRWD

-This course is designed to support IRWD 0370, IRWD 0371, IRWD 0372.
+This course is designed to support IRWD 0480, IRWD 0381, IRWD 0382.
 Tutorial help, computer-assisted instruction, and computer-based editing programs are available to support the class.
 Student must make a "P" in this course and a "C" in corequisite class to meet progress or TSI readiness requirement.
-Corequisites: IRWD 0170 is a co-requisite of IRWD 0370, IRWD 0371, IRWD 0372.
+Corequisites: IRWD 0480, IRWD 0381 and IRWD 0382.